nischalshrestha/tr808-pi/README.md

 You can refer to some popular TR-808 beats [here](http://808.pixll.de/index.php).

+> **Warning**

-> **NOTE:** there is no error handling at all so the string format is strict for now.
+There is no error handling at all so the string format is strict for now.
 If time permits, I will add enhancements to protect the user, and allow further tweaks to the way the notes are played.